By Wayne Newton

 The answer always was – and still is – NO.

-“It was a good training ground for them in dealing with the rest of the media, because when the outside media comes in you’re not going to get that chance, they’re not going to let you see what they’re going to write,” said Anderson, who since retiring has become an author of mystery novels.
+“It was a good training ground for them in dealing with the rest of the media, because when the outside media comes in you’re not going to get that chance, they’re not going to let you see what they’re going to write,” said Anderson, who wrote mystery novels in retirement before passing away in 2015.

 David Dauphinee arrived at the helm of Western News in 2004 after a career at the London Free Press and a stint in marketing.
 It was just in time to see a changing landscape.